Foreach loop: C++

 The compiler uses argument-dependent lookup to resolve the begin and end functions.

 The C++ Standard Library also supports for_each, that applies each element to a function, which can be any predefined function or a lambda expression.
-While range-based for is only from the beginning to the end, the range and direction you can change the direction or range by altering the first two parameters.
+While range-based for is only from the start to the end, the range or direction can be changed by altering the first two parameters.